Call +44 20 3662 6586 or +44 7900 882371

 Underground pipes and chambers need to flow to a fall or invert level and should be free flowing.
 Displacement of damage to underground pipes is common and some low-cost housing can have pitch fibre pipework from chamber to chamber that is susceptible to failure and blocking.

-In the post war period, there was a rush to build new homes using lower cost techniques and prefabricated elements.
-There was widespread use of such materials in many public housing schemes, that have been bought under a tenants’ right to buy and some of these can be challenging in terms of the long-term performance of the materials used, such as:
+In the post-war period, there was a rush to build new homes using lower-cost techniques and prefabricated elements.
+There was widespread use of such materials in many public housing schemes, that have been bought under a tenant’s right to buy and some of these can be challenging in terms of the long-term performance of the materials used.

 · reinforced concrete (RC) panelling